JieJhih/nextepc-www/posts/docs/tutorial/1-your_first_lte.md

 For stable operation of USRP B200/B210, we used 10Mhz GPS-DO(GPS disciplined oscillator).
 Of course, a USIM card(sysmoUSIM-SJS1) was also inserted into the phone.

 #
-On our setup, USRP, GPS-DO, USIM, and Accessories(Cables, ..) was provided by [sysmocom](https://www.sysmocom.de/).
+On our setup, USRP, GPS-DO, USIM, and Accessories(Cables, ..) were provided by [sysmocom](https://www.sysmocom.de/).
 Thanks in advance.

 ## 2. Overall Physical Setup